Highfivery/zero-spam-for-wordpress/readme.txt

 **No.** WordPress Zero Spam is unable to integrate Jetpack.
 For more information, see [https://wordpress.org/support/topic/incompatible-with-jetpack-comments](https://wordpress.org/support/topic/incompatible-with-jetpack-comments).

+= How do I boost performance of the plugin? =

+Caching is highly recommended and will prevent repeated calls to third-party API and access checks on each page visit.

 == Screenshots ==

 1. WordPress Zero Spam dashboard